 Apart from all the beautiful produce and non-stinky pigs, Costales also has a lot of chickens, ducks and turkey.

-Be sure to bring some eco bags (and a cooler with ice) for some fresh produce and farm products to bring home.
+Be sure to bring eco bags (and a cooler with ice) for some fresh produce and farm products to bring home.
 The staff were saying their star product is the pork.
 Next time, for sure, and a chance to see some of the nearby waterfalls.